Farkhod007/laravel_rest_api/README.md

 # laravel_rest_api
-This project was created to practice building a RESP API in Laravel.
+This project was created to practice building a REST API in Laravel.